VilleNyrhila/FullStackAssignment/README.md

 # Full-Stack Assignment
 This is an assignment originally made as a submission to the full-stack exercise given by a company.
 It contains a front-end implemented with React (required by the assignment) and a back-end implemented in Django.
-The back-end also implements a database using MySQL.
+The back-end also implements a database using SQLite.
+The Django back-end automatically sanitizes for SQL injection.

 ## Description of the task directly quoted
 Implement a simple single-page web application which manages a collection of books.
 Your